At a glance

 Aidelsburger P, Schauer S, Grabein K, Wasem J. Alternative methods for the treatment of post-menopausal troubles.
 GMS Health Technol Assess 2012; 8: Doc03.

 Grant MD, Marbella A, Wang AT, Pines E, Hoag J, Bonnell C et al. Menopausal Symptoms: Comparative Effectiveness of Therapies.
-Rockville: Agency for Healthcare Research and Quality; 2015.
+March 2015.
+(AHRQ Comparative Effectiveness Reviews; Volume 147).